 Students who hold "Student" status of residence are allowed to stay in Japan only for study and research purposes.
 Therefore, you are not allowed to work under "Student" status.
 If you wish to engage in secondary activities aside from your studies, such as a part-time job, you must obtain a permit from the Immigration Bureau beforehand.

-Generally, you will need your resident card (or certificate of alien registration if applicable), your student ID card and a personal name seal (inkan, if you have one) to open an account.
+Generally, you will need your residence card, your student ID card and a personal name seal (inkan, if you have one) to open an account.
 Confirm in advance as requirements differ according to financial institutions and the post office.

 Health Care Information